What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: Experiments

 \subsection{Main Results}

-The main results can be found in Table~\ref{tab:performance_wia} and Table~\ref{tab:performance_difficulty_levels}.
-It reveals several critical insights about the effectiveness of our multi-stage training approach.
-Our \ours{} with SFT+GRPO method consistently achieves superior performance across all evaluation settings, with particularly impressive improvements on the challenging subsets (WIA-Hardest).
-On WIA-General, both \ours{}-14B and \ours{}-8B with SFT+GRPO achieve nearly identical performance (0.742), substantially outperforming the much larger model Deepseek-R1 (0.326).
-The performance improvement becomes even more pronounced on WIA-Hardest, where our 8B model achieves 0.426 accuracy compared to Deepseek-R1's 0.111, while the 14B model reaches 0.295.
-In Table~\ref{tab:performance_difficulty_levels}, we further evaluate the performance across difficulty levels on WIA-General.
-It reveals that while all models experience degradation as task complexity increases from $d=1$ to $d=4$, our approach maintains the most robust performance.
-Notably, on the most challenging $d=4$ task, our 8B model achieves 0.430 accuracy (compared to Deepseek-R1's 0.102), and our 14B model reaches 0.312, which remarkably exceeds the 14B baseline's performance on this difficulty level.
-These results show that: both SFT and GRPO independently deliver substantial performance improvements.
-When combined, however, they produce even greater gains, exceeding the results of either method alone.
+The main results are presented in Table~\ref{tab:performance_wia}.
+These results reveal several critical insights into the effectiveness of our multi-stage training approach.
+Our \ours{} with SFT+GRPO consistently achieves superior performance across all evaluation settings, with particularly notable improvements on the challenging subsets (WIA-Hardest).
+On WIA-General, both \ours{}-14B and \ours{}-8B with SFT+GRPO attain nearly identical performance (0.742), substantially outperforming the much larger model like Deepseek-R1 (0.326).
+The performance gain is even more pronounced on WIA-Hardest, where our 8B model achieves 0.426 accuracy compared to Deepseek-R1's 0.111, while the 14B model reaches 0.295.
+We further evaluate performance across difficulty levels on WIA-General.
+While all models experience degradation as task complexity increases from $d=1$ to $d=4$, our approach maintains the most robust performance.
+Notably, on the most challenging $d=4$ task, our 8B model achieves 0.430 accuracy (compared to Deepseek-R1's 0.102), and our 14B model reaches 0.312, which remarkably exceeds the 14B baseline's performance at this difficulty level.
+These results demonstrate that both SFT and GRPO independently deliver substantial performance improvements; however, when combined, they yield even greater gains, surpassing the results of either method alone.